bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 boundClient.track("huddle", { attributes: { voice: true } });
 ```

-Some attributes are used by Bucket to improve the UI, and are recommended
+Some attributes are used by Reflag to improve the UI, and are recommended
 to provide for easier navigation:

 - `name` -- display name for `user`/`company`,